- As low as $189/Night

 About the Area

 Georgetown is home to this vacation home.
-Caledonia Golf and Fish Club and True Blue Golf Club are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Litchfield Beach and Garden City Beach.
-Brookgreen Gardens and Waccatee Zoo are also worth visiting.
+Caledonia Golf and Fish Club and True Blue Golf Club are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Huntington Beach State Park and Litchfield Beach.
+Brookgreen Gardens and Garden City Pavilion Arcade are also worth visiting.

 Special Instructions